PARTNERS FOR THE RIDE

 - Charter Clubs must consist of twenty or more members whose primary interest is in promoting the American Saddlebred horse.

-- A minimum of 25 percent of the club's membership must be current active members of ASHA.
+- A minimum of 25 percent of the club's membership must be current active members of ASHBA.

-- ASHA Charter Clubs must be incorporated under the laws of their state and maintain active status as an incorporated entity.
+- ASHBA Charter Clubs must be incorporated under the laws of their state and maintain active status as an incorporated entity.

-- A statement of policy for acceptance of members must be approved by ASHA.
+- A statement of policy for acceptance of members must be approved by ASHBA.

-- Renewal of Club is due on April 30 of each year.
-To renew, a completed application form must be submitted to ASHA, accompanied by a list of current Club members.
+- Renewal of Club is due on June 1 of each year.
+To renew, a completed application form must be submitted to ASHBA, accompanied by a list of current Club members.

 - Each club is responsible for producing a minimum of two annual events: horse show, clinic, mall promotion, horse fair, trail ride, etc.